bidon-io/bidon_sdk_ios/docs/ad-formats/interstitials.md

 # Interstitials

-This page is describes how to implement interstitial ads though the BidOn SDK.
+This page is describes how to implement interstitial ads though the Bidon SDK.

 ## Loading an Interstitial Ad